Please check the Course Announcements as you start this assignment. You will need to leave feedback for two of your peers for the previous assignment.

 - Exported images to

-- Looked at (and possibly pre-wrote answers to) the questions on the submission form
+- Looked at (and possibly pre-wrote answers to) the questions on the assignment submission

 Now it’s time to submit!
-Head on over to the link at the top of this assignment where a Dropbox link to submit your photographs and some questions await.
+Head on over to the link at the top of this assignment where prompts to submit your photographs and some questions await.
 Please leave some time to answer the questions, don’t wait until the deadline.